Ihab335/Conway-Game-of-Life-Adaptation/README.md

-Year 1 - CW3
+# Year 1 - CW3
-Adaptation of Conway's Game of Life Simulation
+## Adaptation of Conway's Game of Life Simulation

-This project is an extension of Conway's Game of Life, developed as part of a computer science coursework assignment.
-The original Game of Life, a cellular automaton devised by mathematician John Conway, simulates simple life forms on a grid, evolving based on predefined rules.
+This project is an extension of **Conway's Game of Life**, developed as part of a computer science coursework assignment.
+The original **Game of Life**, a cellular automaton devised by mathematician **John Conway**, simulates simple life forms on a grid, evolving based on predefined rules.

-Project Overview
+## Project Overview

 For this coursework, we expanded upon the classic Game of Life by:

-Introducing new rules for cell survival, birth, and death.
+- Introducing **new rules** for cell survival, birth, and death.
-Adding unique life forms, each with distinct behaviors and survival strategies.
+- Adding **unique life forms**, each with distinct behaviors and survival strategies.
-Implementing dynamic interactions between life forms, creating emergent gameplay and unpredictable patterns.
+- Implementing **dynamic interactions** between life forms, creating emergent gameplay and unpredictable patterns.

-The goal was to explore how modifying the fundamental rules and adding complexity could generate new dynamics within the simulation.
+The goal was to explore how modifying the fundamental rules and adding complexity could generate **new dynamics** within the simulation.

-Key Features
+## Key Features

-Enhanced Ruleset: Expanded survival mechanics introduce greater variation and unpredictability.
+- **Enhanced Ruleset:** Expanded survival mechanics introduce greater variation and unpredictability.
-New Life Forms: Unique entities such as viruses and chameleons, each with specialized behaviors.
+- **New Life Forms:** Unique entities such as **viruses** and **chameleons**, each with specialized behaviors.
-Interactive Ecosystem: Life forms interact in creative and unexpected ways, making the simulation more engaging and dynamic.
+- **Interactive Ecosystem:** Life forms interact in **creative** and **unexpected** ways, making the simulation more engaging and dynamic.

-This adaptation showcases how small rule modifications can lead to rich emergent behavior, making the Game of Life more than just a simple cellular automaton—it becomes a living, evolving world.
+This adaptation showcases how small rule modifications can lead to **rich emergent behavior**, making the Game of Life more than just a simple cellular automaton—it becomes a **living, evolving world**.